doctorignitious1994/Team-ZM4-Classification-Notebook/README.md

 # Team-ZM4-Classification-Notebook

+# Abstract

-Companies are looking to create products and services that are environmentally friendly.
-They would thus like to understand their consumers' view on climate change.
-To address this, we are going to create Machine Learning models that are able to classify whether or not a person believes in climate change, based on their novel tweet data.
-Correct classification of a tweet will help companies understand consumer sentiment, which will further guide their business strategies.
+Companies strive to develop environmentally friendly goods and services.
+As a result, they want to know what their customers think about climate change.
+To solve this, we will develop Machine Learning models that can determine whether or not a person believes in climate change based on fresh tweet data.
+Correctly categorizing a tweet can assist businesses in understanding customer mood, which will further steer their company objectives.
+We began by investigating the text data, then preprocessing it using NLP tools and training base models.
+Finally, we attempted to increase the performance of the models by modifying hyperparameters.
+LinearSVC, SVC, Random forest, and logistic regression are our top foue models.
+We were more interested in the weighted average f1 score as a performance statistic.